-The seaside town of Brighton is a thriving centre for the arts, festivals and concerts, while the South Downs National Park, which surrounds the Sussex campus, offers a glorious landscape and outdoor pursuits.
+The seaside town of Brighton is a thriving centre for the arts, festivals and concerts, while the South Downs National Park, which surrounds the Sussex campus and Institute of Development Studies, offers a glorious landscape and outdoor pursuits.

 IDS is only an hour away from Central London by train and 30 minutes from London Gatwick, one of the UK’s major international airports.